airbus-cert/skyblue.team/content/posts/nix-forensics.md

 - Using ansible recipes to become declarative.
 - Packer+Ansible to build Vmware/Qemu images

-But all these initiatives failed, mainly for the main reasons: They were relying on the "intelligence" of the package manager, which can be good enough if all tools are available as Debian package (which is unrealistic).
+But all these initiatives failed, mainly for the same reasons: They all rely on the "intelligence" of the package manager, which can be good enough if all tools are available as Debian package (which is unrealistic).
 And forget about doing any modification (patch or feature) or you will become a full time distribution maintainer.

 ## Nix, it is not a cult